Updated: 8/7/2022 – A work in progress

 “The plural of anecdote is NOT data.”
 Even if you can get past the Apples versus Lug Nuts comparisons.
 Choose wisely.

 Note that many EFHW antenna users report that the transformer core gets hot at moderate power levels and then the SWR begins to climb with heating towards the ferrite Curie point.
 Coax losses also climb correspondingly.
-Not good – unradiated power lost – but maybe those losses contribute to the EFHW’s potential multi band performance.
+Not good – unradiated power lost – but maybe those losses contribute to the EFHW’s potential to “take power” on multiple bands.
 Just as a dummy load is broadband.
 Refer to the antenna design engineer’s axiom, above.

 Hill Billy Heat Test: I wanted to see if this experimental kludge transformer core got hot with 100 watts of short term power on 3550 kc while driving my antenna under test.